-With communities in the lead, forests are healthier, which is better for nature, people, and local economies.
+When communities are engaged, forests are healthier, which is better for nature, people, and local economies.

-Working with communities who want to acquire and manage the local forest to benefit its drinking water supply.
+Working with communities who want to acquire and manage the local forest to benefit their drinking water supply.

-A handful of Oregon Coast communities currently own and manage their source drinking watersheds as community forests to protect those supplies or are in the process of starting community forests.
+A handful of communities in Oregon and Washington currently own and manage their source drinking watersheds as community forests, or are in the process of starting community forests.
+Owning and maintaining healthy forests is an affordable way some communities choose to maintain clean drinking water compared to water treatment facilities.

 One example of this is the Arch Cape Forest.